pantheredeye/cookieStand/README.md

 ### 1. Submit Order

 Customers can easily create and submit orders through the application.
 They will be prompted to log in or create an account, providing necessary details such as their address for pickup or delivery preferences.
 Customers can select from available purchase options, with the possibility of integrating payment methods like Stripe for online transactions.
 The system ensures that items unavailable due to inventory depletion are not displayed, and it provides notifications if an order exceeds available inventory.
-Sure, here are the checklists for each section:

 - [ ] Customer login/account creation functionality implemented.
 - [ ] Address input for pickup/delivery integrated.